Linuxfabrik/lfops/roles/infomaniak_vm/README.md

 `infomaniak_vm__networks`

 * A list of dictionaries defining which networks should be attached to this instance.
 It also allows the creation of new internal networks, or setting a fixed IP for the instance.
+* For each network, the role creates a dedicated port.
+Port security is handled automatically based on the network name:
+    * On the public `ext-net1` network, `port_security_enabled` is left unset and the cloud default applies (Infomaniak enables port security on `ext-net1` by default, so security groups are enforced on public ports).
+Infomaniak's Neutron policy forbids clients from setting this attribute on external ports anyway — attempting to do so returns `(rule:create_port and rule:create_port:port_security_enabled) is disallowed by policy`.
+    * On every other network, `port_security_enabled` is set to `false`.
+This is a sensible default for internal networks.
+Security groups are therefore not enforced on internal ports — design internal traffic filtering accordingly.
 * Subkeys:

     * `name`: